-Wentworth Institute of Higher Education Pty Ltd ("WIN Higher Education") is committed to fulfilling its obligations under the Higher Education Standards Framework 2015 to ensure a safe and healthy learning environment that is free from sexual harassment or sexual assault and where all students are treated with dignity, courtesy and respect, and where they are able to raise any concerns they may have without any fear of reprisal.
+Wentworth Institute of Higher Education Pty Ltd ("WIN Higher Education") is committed to fulfilling its obligations under the Higher Education Standards Framework 2021, and National Code of Practice for Education Providers of Education and Training to Overseas Students 2018, Sex discrimination Act 1984, Fair Work Act 2009 and the Workplace Gender Equality Act 2012 to ensure a safe and healthy learning environment that is free from sexual harassment or sexual assault and where all students are treated with dignity, courtesy and respect, and where they are able to raise any concerns they may have without any fear of reprisal.

-This policy has been designed to define WIN Higher Education's approach to ensuring the safety and wellbeing of our students with respect to sexual assault or sexual harassment.
+This policy has been designed to define WIN Higher Education's approach to ensuring the safety and wellbeing of our students and staff with respect to sexual assault or sexual harassment.
+WIN takes a whole of institution approach to Sexual Harassment and Sexual Assault.